 What is Included in Your Comprehensive Policy Document?

-You must read your policy document thoroughly prior to signing or buying any insurance policy.
+You must read your policy document thoroughly prior to signing or buying any online insurance policy.
 Considering that there are so many inclusions in the same, being aware of them will help you stay informed about your coverage.

 Here is an evaluative overview of what your comprehensive insurance plan would cover-